 So, we will see in 14 points that how RERA will benefit us.
 But, before that let’s see all loopholes and malpractices builders and agents use to do in the real estate sector.

 RERA makes it mandatory for all commercial and residential real estate projects where the land is over 500 square meters, or eight apartments, to register with the Real Estate Regulatory Authority (RERA) for launching a project, in order to provide greater transparency in project-marketing and execution.

-Hence, before entering into the contract, you can check online on the website of RERA about every detail of project by visit RERA site of concerned state and go into registration tab.
+Hence, before entering into the contract, you can check online on the website of RERA about every detail of the project by visit the RERA site of the concerned state and go into the registration tab.
 I have attached a screenshot of RERA Maharashtra.
 To get an idea about how RERA MAHARASHTRA REGISTRATION site looks like.

 If you are offered to buy a property of any unregistered project then you can notify the same to RERA to save others from any kind of fraud.